consistent-milk12/docs-md/generated_docs/gimli/read/index.md

 - `fn lookup_offset_id(&self, id: ReaderOffsetId) -> Option<<Self as >::Offset>`

-  Return the offset corresponding to the given `id` if
+  Return the offset corresponding to the given `id` if it is associated with this reader.

 - `fn find(&self, byte: u8) -> Result<<Self as >::Offset>`

   Find the index of the first occurrence of the given byte.
+  The offset of the reader is not changed.

 - `fn skip(&mut self, len: <Self as >::Offset) -> Result<()>`